8 Wack Wack Road

 8 Wack Wack Road is a 42-story residential skyscraper in Mandaluyong, Metro Manila, Philippines.
 The building has a height of 147.14 m.
 It is located in Brgy.
 Wack Wack.
 The building was completed in the year 2000 from the architectural company Recio+Casas.

 Building

 Functionality

-The residence has a pool, a country club and a golfing place, multiple rooms, and a lobby.
+The residence has a pool, a country club and a golfing place, multiple rooms, and a lobby featuring a marble flooring and several paintings.
 The residence has 24-hour security, air-conditioning, and lobby receptionists.
 The two-bedroom units have a bathroom, and a view of the Makati skyline.
 The master bedroom albeit has the same things, but with a closet.
 The building also has lounge areas, a children's playground, function rooms, and a gymnasium.

-Appearance

-The building is painted yellow, with the lobby containing multiple imposed columns, with Marble flooring and paintings in the lobby.

-Location

-The residence is located at 8 Wack Wack Road, Brgy.
-Wack Wack, Mandaluyong, Metro Manila.
-The condominium is hidden beneath the busy roads of Mandaluyong.